How to Use Smoke Bombs in Music Videos: A Director's Guide

 Last updated

 Every music video director knows the struggle: you need your visuals to hit as hard as the beat.
-Colored smoke bombs are one of the most cost-effective ways to add production value that makes a low-budget video look like it had a six-figure budget.
+Colored smoke bombs for music videos are one of the most cost-effective ways to add production value that makes a low-budget video look like it had a six-figure budget โ real smoke, in camera, for around $13 a can.

 Why Smoke Works in Music Videos